jaygidwitz/glossary/docs/tim_technology_intelligence_media.md

-* TIM - Technology Intelligence Media
+# TIM - Technology Intelligence Media

 Eisenhower said: “beware of the military-industrial complex” in his final farewell address.
-Eric believes that this needs to be updated to be aware of what he calls ''TIM: technology, Intelligence, and Media''.
+Eric believes that this needs to be updated to be aware of what he calls **TIM: technology, Intelligence, and Media**.

 All of our personal information is housed on the servers of a few large tech companies.
 The intelligence community has not been vigorously investigated for a very long time.